Public Services & Facilities

-Special Needs Housing are defined as publicly owned facilities or buildings owned by non-profits or agencies that are open to the public or serve persons with special needs.
+Public Facilities are defined as publicly owned facilities or buildings owned by non-profits or agencies that are open to the public or serve the vulnerable populations to include persons with special needs.
 Examples of publicly owned facilities are libraries, recreational facilities, parks or playgrounds.
 Examples of buildings owned by non-profits or agencies are homeless or domestic violence shelters, nursing or group homes, or health clinics.

 Public Services are activities undertaken to provide employment training, childcare, health services, substance abuse treatment and counseling, educational programs, fair housing counseling, services for senior citizens and others.